Updated: Aug 15

 Viral marketing is a myth we'd love to believe in, just like we'd like to believe something as simple as vinegar can cure all ills.
 It makes the complex understandable and achievable!

-But now that I've popped that balloon, let me offer you another one instead.
+But now that I've popped that balloon, let me offer you some hope.

 The good news is that with hard work, persistence and investment you stand an excellent chance of being noticed and eventually having your campaign take off and 'go viral.'